pawelgodula/kaggle-dsb-2019/README.md

 ![Homecredit Architecture](https://github.com/pawelgodula/kaggle-homecredit/blob/main/images/homecredit_architecture.png)
 Notes:
 - The code in this repo covers steps colored in grey.
 - In the comments section below I outline key elements of the architecture.
-In retrospect, our key mistake was that we used a weighted average of 3 variations of a single model, but the differences between them were so small, that the weighted average scored the same as the single model.
-We put all of our effort into feature engineering.
-We consider it a major omission, which led to a drop from #1 on Public LB to #5 on Private LB.
-[The winning team](https://www.kaggle.com/competitions/home-credit-default-risk/discussion/64821) used 3-level stacking with ~90 base models.

 ## Data Structure